 Configure the High Availability feature in the WebUI using the Configuration > Advanced Services > All Profiles > HA profile page or using the ha-group-profile command in the command-line interface.

-The following issues were resolved in ArubaOS 6.3.1.x release.
+The following issues were resolved in a previous ArubaOS 6.3.1.x releases.